hashicorp/vault/website/source/api/system/auth.html.md

 Additionally, the following options are allowed in Vault open-source, but relevant functionality is only supported in Vault Enterprise:

-- `local` `(bool: false)` – Specifies if the auth method is a local mount only.
-Local mounts are not replicated nor (if a secondary) removed by replication.
+- `local` `(bool: false)` – Specifies if the auth method is a local only.
+Local auth methods are not replicated nor (if a secondary) removed by replication.

 ### Sample Payload